Rosuav/TF2BuffBot/knobs.md

   second, all buildings within 450HU of the medic will gain *_amount hitpoints and *_percent of their max hitpoints.
 Recommend using one or the other, not both, as it would be potentially confusing (though it will work correctly).
+* sm_ccc_bot_roulette_chance: 20% by default.
+Since humans are notoriously bad at noticing when they can pop !roulette but bots can perfectly track their points, it's unfair to have the bots automatically roulette the instant they can.
+Every time a bot gains points, it has this chance of popping a roulette (if it doesn't, it keeps the points for next time).
+Setting this to 0 will prevent bots from using the roulette wheel at all.

 Note that using !roulette or !gift will always consume ALL of your carnage points (unless you don't have enough).
 Having triple the required points does